 When is Netflix’s earnings date?

-Netflix reports earnings for the first quarter of 2021 on Tuesday, 20th of July at 5:00 pm Eastern Time.
+Netflix reports earnings for the third quarter of 2021 on Tuesday, October 19 after the bell at 5:00 PM Eastern Time.

 How can I listen to Netflix’s earnings call?

 To listen to the call and to access the transcript, as well as the shareholder’s letter and the financial statements for the quarter, all you need to do is go to Netflix’s Investor Relations Page.

 Wall Street expects Netflix to post adjusted earnings per share (EPS) of $2.56 on revenue of $7.48 billion.
 However, the company has guided for earnings of only $2.55 per share on sales of $7.47 billion.
 In the second quarter, the company posted EPS of $2.97, which missed analyst estimates by over 6%.

 Netflix investors will be looking out for the following components on the call, including: